crystallabs/crysterm/USAGE.md

 These default to **off** (`OptimizationFlag::None`): some terminal emulators (e.g. gnome-terminal) do not always render them correctly, so they are opt-in.

+A widget that paints itself from state the framework cannot observe — a custom `paint` override, an external buffer, a simulation step — sets `repaints_every_frame = true` (a property, and a constructor keyword).
+That one widget is then repainted on every frame while damage tracking keeps working for the rest of the window.

 ### 8.4 Frame coalescing and the interval